Jerusalem - When to Visit

 Year-Round Essentials

-Comfortable walking shoes with good support
+comfortable walking shoes with real ankle support

-Refillable water bottle
+a reusable water bottle

-Portable phone charger
+a portable phone charger

 Clothing